Skip to main content

 E VIII RKing Edward VIII1936

-Cypher E VIII R. Very rare — only a few hundred boxes made during the short reign before abdication.
+Cypher E VIII R. Approximately 200–250 boxes made before abdication.

 Photo: Mike Quinn, Geograph (CC BY-SA 2.0)